 “To me, the significance of a faith formation ministry is that it equips parents to raise children who love Jesus and follow him in every area of their lives.
 This ministry strengthens the faith of parents, teens, and children, all of which results in followers who know the Word of God and live out the love of God.”

-If your church is interested in exploring the Dwell curriculum, or if you have questions about how to use it or how to train Dwell leaders, please contact Jill Benson at firstname.lastname@example.org.
+If your church is interested in exploring the Dwell curriculum visit www.DwellCurriculum.org.
+If you have questions about how to use it or how to train Dwell leaders, please contact Jill Benson at email@example.com.